SEE-GEO/regn/docs/source/jupyter_notebook.rst

 running it will use the next higher one until it finds a free port.
 :code:`<your_computer_name>` is the name of your computer that you use to log on also via ssh.
 Alternatively you can use the public IP address of your computer.
-You can find out the public IP of your computer by running :code:`hostname -i` from the command line.
+You can find out the public IP of your computer by running :code:`curl ifconfig.co` from the command line.

 You can now detach from the tmux window using the key combination